traildb/traildb/doc/docs/tutorial.md

 event includes also a `title` of the page that was edited and the timestamp of the edit action.

-To measure true contributor activity, it is useful to count the number of *edit sessions*, in addition to the raw number of edits.
-We define a *session* as a sequence of actions where actions are at most 30 minutes apart.
+To measure contributor activity, it is useful to count the number of *edit sessions*, in addition to the raw number of edits.
+We define a *session* as a sequence of actions where actions are at most 30 minutes apart, similar to how sessions are defined in web analytics.
 Counting the number of sessions by contributor is easy with TrailDB.

 You can find the full Python source code in the [traildb-python](https://github.com/SemanticSugar/traildb-python/tree/ma